pieter-degroote/lab-tests-concepts/US Intl AltGr dead keys (MSKLC)/README.md

 # US Intl AltGr dead keys (MSKLC - Win)

 **US-International keyboard layout with AltGr dead keys.**
-This layout simply moves all dead keys to the AltGr (+ Shift) layer, and eliminates some other minor annoyances (e.g., `ç/Ç` on its logical key).
+This layout simply moves all dead keys to the AltGr (+ Shift) layer, and eliminates some other minor annoyances (e.g., `ç/Ç` now on its logical key).
 This MSKLC implementation is targeted towards more 'conservative' users (meeting their basic needs).
 Note that it only has minimal differences from 'US-International' to achieve the desired results.